 I'm comparing my new 789 injectors to my low mileage stock injectors that had only 35K miles on them and were cleaned recently.
 789 injectors outperform new(ish) good condition stock injectors.
 Your Jeep might need 789 or 703 or other.
-See post 210 for injectors part number(s) for your year 4L.
+See page 14, post 209 for injectors part number(s) for your year 4L.

 Edited in Later: I rewrote the exhaust section to replace my earlier theories with real world results after trying and testing various exhaust setups.

 The Dynomax brand cat back exhaust is good breathing, easy to install, quality product, low cost, quiet, and reasonably rust resistant.
 I tried both the 2.25" and 2.5" pipe diameter versions to see which works best.
 With stock header and stock cat (low budget approach) a 2.25" cat back works best for lowend torque, general performance, and gas mileage.
 With an aftermarket Try-Y header (such as Thorley HDX-634Y) (a higher budget, higher performance solution) the 2.5" cat back (with Magnaflow 2.5 in/out high flow cat) works best.
 When I say "best" I mean of the options tried by myself and another person in this thread (Christianbe).
 Between the two of us we tried several exhaust combinations.
 I tried 2 on my earlier Jeep, 3 on my current Jeep, and he tried 2 or 3 on his current Jeep.